bundickm/TL_Resources/Unit_1/Sprint 1/Day 2.md

 ## Stand-up Discussion
 - Encourage students to start preparing for the sprint challenge by creating a notebook with all of the various functions they have seen so far and examples for each.
 See the following cheat sheets: [Pandas](https://github.com/bundickm/CheatSheets/blob/master/Data_Cleaning_and_Exploring_Cheat_Sheet.ipynb), [Matplotlib](https://github.com/bundickm/CheatSheets/blob/master/MatplotLib_Cheat_Sheet.ipynb)
-- Discuss stretch goals in assignments and sprint challenges are there to push you.
+- Discuss that stretch goals in assignments and sprint challenges are there to push you.
 If time allows they should be attempted to drive the students' personal growth.
 - The sprint challenge will be discussed Wednesday and Thursday during stand-up so bring questions tomorrow.

 Ask the students the following: